alessiobrusco13/SwiftStudentChallenge2025/readme.md

 ## 📱 Beyond the Playground

 While originally developed for the Swift Student Challenge, Lucid is now being refined for a potential full release.
+You can check updates on my [X/Twitter](https://twitter.com/alessiobrusco13) profile.

-You can explore other apps I’ve built on the [App Store](#) or follow the project for updates.
+You can explore other apps I’ve published on the App Store: [FeelIt: Palette Manager](https://apps.apple.com/it/app/feelit-palette-manager/id6478206043?l=en-GB), that won the Swift Student Challenge in 2023; and [Trippic](https://apps.apple.com/it/app/trippic/id1635511527?l=en-GB), my first ever app.

 ---

-## 🤍 A Note
+## 🎈 Final Note

-Lucid wasn't just built to win — it was built to heal.
+Lucid started as a way to deal with something I’ve always struggled with — and building it helped me understand that challenge a bit better.

-It started as a personal tool to overcome a very real challenge, and I hope it can do the same for others.
+If it can do the same for someone else, that’s more than enough.

+Made with ❤️ by Alessio